Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 题目: The canonical map of a foliated surface of general type
 摘要: In this talk, we will report our study on the canonical map of a foliated surface of general type, which generalizes Beauville's work on the canonical map of an algebraic surface of general type.
 Several boundedness results are proved as well as some interesting examples are constructed.
 As an application, we establish the Noether type inequalities for foliated surfaces of general type.

-郑志伟 (清华大学)
-题目: Recent progresses on locally symmetric varieties with modular meaning
-摘要: An important topic in complex algebraic geometry is to realize moduli spaces of special objects as locally symmetric varieties via Hodge theory.
-Well-known examples include moduli of polarized abelian varieties, Deligne-Mostow theory (moduli of weighted points on projective line), moduli of cubic hypersurfaces of dimension at most 4, moduli of polarized K3 surfaces, etc.
-I will first survey the existing results and ideas.
-Then I will introduce a new work with Chenglong Yu about several families of Calabi-Yau manifolds having periods in complex hyperbolic balls.
+方博汉 (北京大学）
+题目: Oscillatory integrals in mirror symmetry
+摘要: I will describe the oscillatory and period integrals on the B-side of mirror symmetry.
+They correspond to Gromov-Witten primary and descendant invariants of Gamma-modified twisted Chern classes of the mirror coherent sheaves.
+The cycles for integration correspond to these mirror sheaves by homological mirror symmetry, and one may obtain higher genus invariants if using correct higher genus B-model integrands.
+I will explain some examples in the setting of toric mirrors and Gross-Hacking-Keel mirror LG models, and discuss application to Gamma conjectures in the toric setting.

 魏传豪 (西湖大学)
 题目: On the Hodge theory of Toroidal embeddings and corresponding Vanishings